EVERSE-ResearchSoftware/RSQKit/pages/contributing/metadata_guidelines.md

 ## Page metadata

+RSQKit has several page types - task, role, research software story, research cluster and infrastructures pages.
-Each page in RSQKit can be described with the following metadata/attributes (which can either be included in the "front matter" header of the page or applied to a group of pages via `_config.yml` repository file):
+Each page can be described with the following set of metadata/attributes (which can either be included in the "front matter" header of the page or applied to a group of pages via `_config.yml` file in the project root):

 * `title`: page title (used as the H1 HTML header in the rendered version of the page).
 * `summary`: a short page summary, displayed under the page title.